royratcliffe/ActiveSupportKit/README.md

 [as]:http://as.rubyonrails.org/

 The kit provides a class and a set of helper methods in its first version, as follows.
+You can find more detailed documentation [here](http://royratcliffe.github.com/ActiveSupportKit/html/).

 ## ASInflector